determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 `img_dirs`, `learnable_properties`, `concept_tokens`, and `initializer_tokens` fields,
 keeping the same relative ordering across each.

+#### Advanced Options

 More advanced customizations can be made by modifying the `finetune_const_advanced.yaml` config file.
+Examples:

-For instance, images in `det_logos/` use `_`-separated, descriptive filenames, which can be appended to the training prompts, as controlled by the `append_file_name_to_text` and `file_name_split_char` fields in the `concepts` section of this advanced config.
+* Images in `det_logos/` use `_`-separated, descriptive filenames, which can be appended to the training prompts, as controlled by the `append_file_name_to_text` and `file_name_split_char` fields in the `concepts` section of this advanced config.
 Use similar filenames and config settings with your own images for a boost in results.
+* Optionally add regularization to training by setting `hidden_reg_weight` to a non-zero value.
+When used, this penalizes the model for moving the encoder hidden states far from their initialization point.

 ## Some Tips